Marijuana Growing & Seed Germination

 with this plant.

-The plant uses sulphur to build up proteins.
+The plant uses sulfur to build up proteins.
 Overdoses or deficiency are unknown in practice.

 yellow or white tissue between the veins.

 The plant also uses this in its enzymes.
 Deficiencies and overdoses are both unknown when growing on soil.
 A lack might occur when growing on rock wool because of a too high pH.
 This is recognized by yellowing between the veins of the new leaves (but not the very newest).

 Copper deficiencies are extremely rare.
 Be careful not to confuse this deficiency with the symptoms of over-fertilization.

 Zinc is also used in the enzymes.
 A zinc deficiency is usually the result of an overdose of phosphorus.
 The symptoms are chlorosis of tissue between the veins of top shoots starting at the base of the leaf.
 A radial or horizontal twisting of the leaf blades in the growing shoots is a dead give away.